glpi-project/android-inventory-agent/_posts/static/2017-11-22-contribute.md

 We are more than happy to accept external contributions to the project in the form of feedback, [translations](https://glpi-project.github.io/android-inventory-agent/howtos/contribute-translating), bug reports and even better, pull requests!

-Here you'll learn everything you must know to start contributing in any of the Flyve MDM projects.
+Here you'll learn everything you must know to start contributing in any of the GLPI projects.

 Starting from the basics we include Awesome tips: <img src="{{ '/images/picto-information.png' | absolute_url }}" alt="Awesome tip:" height="16px"> and Watch outs: <img src="{{ '/images/picto-warning.png' | absolute_url }}" alt="Watch out:" height="16px"> to get the most of it.